 When I go shopping online, I expect to find a price for what I’m shopping to find.
 It’s really frustrating when I can’t find one.
 Why do I have to call someone to get that information?

 After all, it’s really quite basic stuff.
-There are some excellent article that review how much property management companies charge, and the range of items they charge their customers.
+There is some excellent articles that review how much property management companies charge, and the range of items they charge their customers.

 How Much are Leasing Fees and Property Management Fees?